Special Tax Provisions For Poverty - Overview

 A claimant may deduct allowable business expenses that are usual, customary and reasonable in amount.
 In determining eligibility income a claimant may deduct:

-- Costs and expenses for producing dividends, interest, gambling and lottery winnings; or
+- Costs and expenses not previously allowed in determining taxable income for producing dividends, interest, gambling and lottery winnings; or

 - Costs and expenses for producing nontaxable eligibility income.